keithbuhler/keithbuhler.github.io/index.md

 * The [Classical Academy Podcast](https://www.trinityclassicalacademy.com/about/podcast), which offers a friendly introduction to classical education.

-## About me
+## My Mission

 My life mission is to help people of all ages to pursue virtue and wisdom.
-The pursuit of wisdom informs my teaching, coaching, and other activities.
+The pursuit of wisdom informs my leadership, teaching, business and other activities.

-In my day job, I'm a headmaster at a [classical Christian school](https://classicalchristian.org/) and an academic philosopher with a special interest in virtue ethics.

-In other areas of the classical education renewal, I serve as a board member of another classical schools and recently became an [Alcuin Fellow](http://www.alcuinfellowship.com/) (West Coast chapter).

-When possible, I teach online philosophy courses for Asbury University.

-Virtue is possible but it requires hard work and practice.
-We *all* need to "try on" the practical skills that bring about human flourishing, even if we wobble and sometimes fail.
-These skills include listening well, being proactive, self-discipline, serving others, prayer, and spiritual discipline.
+I believe, with Aristotle and with Christ, that real virtue is possible -- but it requires hard work and practice.
+We *all* need to try out practical skills that bring about human flourishing, although we may often fail. *Not trying* guarantees a life of vanishing meaning, purpose, joy, and goodness.
+Some of the skills that bring about human flourishing include listening well, being proactive, self-discipline, prayer, fighting for justice, serving others, prayer, forgiveness, quietness and solitude, gratitude, and other spiritual disciplines.

 ## Previous Activity

-I've developed and implementied a [10th grade philosophy course](http://www.keithbuhler.com/trinity-philosophy/) introducing students to Plato and Aristotle by reading the whole *Republic* and the whole *Nicomachean Ethics*, as well as teaching them to write and argue using the medieval "disputatio" format (a la Aquinas).
+I've developed and implementied a [high school philosophy courses](http://www.keithbuhler.com/trinity-philosophy/) and Great Books courses, introducing students to Plato, Aristotle, Scripture, and other books in the Great Tradition.

 In 2018, I gave a lecture entitled ["Philosophy for Everyone" at Trinity Classical Academy,](https://www.youtube.com/watch?v=SMvlTUVFf4M&t=137s) introducing our community to the nature and value of philosophy.
 <br>

-Last summer, I spoke at [the ACCS conference on "Assessing for Virtue".](https://www.youtube.com/watch?v=ovzMF-znsN8&t=2394s) and received positive feedback from the 120 teachers, admin, and parents in attendance.

 Around the same time, I had the privilege of [interviewing Dr. Robert George of Princeton](https://www.youtube.com/watch?v=tfDdJiyDnaY&t=10s) for my YouTube channel.